accel-sim/gpgpu-sim_distribution/README.md

-This is a fork of the original [gpgpu-sim](https://github.com/gpgpu-sim/gpgpu-sim_distribution) with accommodation to AMD GCN3 GPU

----

 Welcome to GPGPU-Sim, a cycle-level simulator modeling contemporary graphics processing units (GPUs) running GPU computing workloads written in CUDA or OpenCL.
 Also included in GPGPU-Sim is a performance visualization tool called